CallChangeSim/CCS-docs/docs/getting-started/getting-started.md

 Here's how to ring a short sequence of changes on Call Change Simulator, the simple "Queens and Back" sequence.

 1. Open the page [https://callchangesim.co.uk](https://callchangesim.co.uk) and leave everything at defaults.
 You should see this page.
 To understand the components of the display, refer to the page
-`TODO: Need the mkdocs method for cross reference`
+`TODO: Need the mkdocs method for cross reference` `TODO: Resize Pictures`
 `TODO: Need to blur phone status stuff`

 ![Alt: Image of Front Page of Call Change Simulator](../png/1-Start_Screen.png)